Dougie Marillier

-Douglas Anthony Marillier (born 24 June 1978), known as Dougie Marillier, is a former Zimbabwean cricketer, who played Tests and One Day International cricket for the national side.
+Douglas Anthony Marillier (born 24 June 1978), known as Dougie Marillier, is a former Zimbabwean cricketer, who played Test and One Day International cricket for the national side.

-He is a right hand batsman known for his unorthodox technique and a right arm offspin bowler.
-He is credited as the inventor of the Marillier shot, in which the batsman extends the bat as a ramp in front of him and flicks the ball over his shoulder to fine leg.
+He is a right-handed batsman known for his unorthodox technique and a right-arm offspin bowler.
+He is credited as being the inventor of the Marillier shot, in which the batsman extends the bat as a ramp in front of him and flicks the ball over his shoulder to fine leg.
 He was well known for his cameo knocks in ODIs against Australia in 2001 and against India in 2002 playing the famous Marillier scoops in both of those matches.
 He also received the nickname "Bay City Roller" by his Zimbabwean teammates for his knocks in Perth and Faridabad.

 He has a one-day top score of 100, achieved in Sharjah against Kenya in April 2003 as an opener.
-He was one of the fewest batsmen to have batted as openers as well as batting at number 10 in ODI cricket.
+He was one of the very few batsmen to have batted as an opener as well as batting at number 10 in ODI cricket.